okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/saml_hook/saml_hook/index.md

 #### Supported Commands

-The following commands are supported for the SAML Assertion Inline Hook type:
+The following command is supported for the SAML Assertion Inline Hook type:

 | Command                 | Description             |
 |-------------------------|-------------------------|